meetfranz/plugins-legacy/docs/integration.md

 # Franz Integration Documentation / Overview

 A Franz plugin is basically nothing else than a node module and is currently initialized on `dom-ready`.
-You can use and install any node module as a dependecny and access all of the [electron](http://electron.atom.io) modules as well.
+You can use and install any node module as a dependency and access all of the [electron](http://electron.atom.io) modules as well.

 ## Table of Contents
 * [Installation](#user-content-installation)